chasiubun/Obsidian/3. Campaign Notes/Vindictus LMAO.md

 __
 The party is tasked with investigating the Hoarfrost Hollow and finds a group of kobolds mobilizing to attack the town.
 ___
-The party goes over to Ainle, a town ravaged by
+The party goes over to Ainle, a town ravaged by goblins.
+The Royal Army has deemed the town off limits, but the adventurer's guild is outside their juristiction.
+They find the goblins in an unusual behavior and extra defenses around the community garden.
+A cadet from the royal army wants to help out the town and begins investigating.
+The royal army appoints him as a chief investigator and sends him off to the town.
+The cadet is ambushed and killed in the process of summoning vampires from another realm.
+It appears as if the royal army is covering up covert operations in Ainle.